easytarget/SBCEye/docs/CONTRIBUTING_AND_ARCHITECTURE.md

 # A brief guide to the architecture of this tool and how to contribute
-I created the overwatch to monitor a RaspberryPI that sits in my workshop and runs a couple of 3D printers, a couple of USB webcams, a wireless access point (hostapd) and also controls some GPIO relays for a lamp and the 3D printer power.
+I created the SBCEye to monitor a RaspberryPI that sits in my workshop and runs a couple of 3D printers, a couple of USB webcams, a wireless access point (hostapd) and also controls some GPIO relays for a lamp and the 3D printer power.
 - This machine also has a small OLED display, a BME280 environmental sensor and a button on a space GPIO pin mounted on a HAT that also provides adequate power.
-- Overwatch, as it stands, reflects my needs for this machine.
-But has core functionality suitable for many PI's sitting in corners doing routine tasks.
+- SBCEye, as it stands, reflects my needs for this machine.
+But has core functionality suitable for many Small Systems sitting in corners doing routine tasks.

 ## Features
 - Gathers Data, every 10 seconds by default: